 Any additional fees or service payments that the tenant must pay on a regular basis.

 The rules on how either party must act if the agreement ends early.
 For example, if an eviction notice is served.

-Remember, a rental or lease agreement must conform to the property laws in your state.
-When filling out the template remember to keep this in mind.
+Remember, a Rental or Lease Agreement must conform to the landlord tenant laws in your state.
+When filling out the template, remember to keep this in mind.